colinleach/r_concepts/exercises/concept/mixed-juices/.docs/instructions.md

 # Instructions

 Your friend Li Mei runs a juice bar where she sells delicious mixed fruit juices.
-You are a frequent customer in her shop and realized you could make your friend"s life easier.
+You are a frequent customer in her shop and realized you could make your friend's life easier.
 You decide to use your coding skills to help Li Mei with her job.

 ## 1. Determine how long it takes to mix a juice